omegataupodcast/episode-prep/closed/languageDesign.md

   - Chinese is an uninflected language and conveys meaning through word order, adverbials or shared understanding of the context

-* Semantics, the study of the meaning of words (lexical semantics) and fixed word combinations (phraseology), and how these combine to form the meanings of sentences
+  place before time

+esperanto systematic?

+smaller lang => complicated sentences that explain more

+Emoji => Emotion

 * Pragmatics, the study of how utterances are used in communicative acts, and the role played by context and non-linguistic knowledge in the transmission of meaning
   - what are "pragmatic" words?

+* Semantics, the study of the meaning of words (lexical semantics) and fixed word combinations (phraseology), and how these combine to form the meanings of sentences

+Semantics => additio
+Grammar

+English Dict => self-defined
+growing a lang guy steele
+programming lang

 * Discourse analysis, Stylistics, Semiotics (outside the scope here)

+* Are all languages formally (i.e., through an accepted written grammar) defined?

+introduce a new one
+whose

+  01

 * Kinds of alphabets:
   - Western vs. Chinese
   - How big, how many symbols, typically?

+* Created vs. Grown Langauge

 * Sounds